Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

 \subsubsection{Execution-Time Correction}

 A failed execution commonly produces feedback signals, which can be leveraged for adjusting behavior without re-planning from scratch.
-While explicit studies on preference-aware recovery in LLM-powered agents remain limited, adjacent work on mitigating tool overuse under diminishing returns \citep{qian2025smart} and structured reflection against tool-interaction failures \citep{su2025failure} provides foundational mechanisms upon which personalized recovery strategies can be built.
+Explicit studies on preference-aware recovery in PLAs remain limited.
+Nevertheless, adjacent work suggests useful mechanisms for this stage.
+For example, research on mitigating tool overuse under diminishing returns \citep{qian2025smart} and structured reflection over tool-interaction failures \citep{su2025failure} provides building blocks for future personalized recovery strategies.